 With its new PRO TREK PRG-600 "outdoor" world-timer, Casio delivers a stylish, surprisingly tastefully designed product.
 Primarily targeting people who lead an active lifestyle and do need a time-measuring device that would do a good job during a hiking expedition, it will also look great with a pair of blue jeans and a t-shirt in a safe co-working environment.
 Although inevitably having limitations of its own, the PRG-600-1ER gives you a great combination of good build quality, reasonable price, and an almost overwhelming list of functions that would make an owner of a Swiss-made analog/digital timekeeper drool.
 The only thing that spoils the fun is the "cased in Thailand" inscription on its machine-brushed back.

-The upcoming premiere of Star Wars: The Force Awakens is just a couple of months away and Nixon has already unveiled a number of Star Wars-themed timekeepers.
-There, if I understand correctly, will be sort of 'official' watches of the series.
-Besides the inevitable "Stormtroopers", and "Imperial Pilots", there is also a full-black Nixon 51-30 Darth Vader: a limited edition device that pays homage to the most iconic character of the series.
+The upcoming premiere of Star Wars: The Force Awakens is just a couple of months away and Nixon has already unveiled a sort of "official" Star Wars-themed collection.
+Besides the inevitable "Stormtroopers", and "Imperial Pilots", there is also a full-black limited-edition Nixon 51-30 Darth Vader that pays homage to the most iconic character of the series.
 And, yes: all three models are dedicated to agents of the dark side of the Force.
 Ah, that irresistible attractiveness of Evil!

 Quartz / Swiss